remipassmoilesel/abc-map/packages/user-documentation/src/en/blog/2023-09-23/index.md

 ---
-title: Export of GeoJSON / GPX / KML layers
+title: Export layers to GeoJSON and others
 layout: main-layout.njk
 ---